Colleges within universities in the United Kingdom: Durham University

+Undergraduate applicants who receive an offer from Durham are given the opportunity to rank their college choice.
+They are then allocated to colleges using an algorithm that tries to balance home and overseas students and the number of students from different departments while taking into account the students' preferences (if they have supplied a ranking).
+Final colleges are confirmed after A-level results are released.

-As of 2020/21, there are 17 colleges in Durham City (one, Ustinov, postgraduate only): the 5 Bailey colleges located on the historic peninsula, which are usually thought of as being more traditional; the 10 Hill colleges on Elvet Hill, near the Mountjoy site on the south side of Durham; Ustinov College in Neville's Cross; and the College of St Hild and St Bede on the Leazes Road site on the north bank of the Wear.
-Two colleges previously based at the Queen's Campus in Stockton-on-Tees relocated to Durham over 2017–2018.
-Ushaw College, a few miles west of Durham, remains a licensed hall of residence but has not taken students since closing as a seminary in 2011.
-The 17th college, South College opened in September 2020.
+Since 2020, there have been 17 colleges in Durham city (one, Ustinov, postgraduate only): the 5 Bailey colleges located on the historic peninsula, which are usually thought of as being more traditional; the 10 Hill colleges on Elvet Hill, near the Mountjoy site on the south side of Durham; Ustinov College in Neville's Cross; and the College of St Hild and St Bede (Hild Bede), temporarily located in Rushford Court to the west of the city centre while its Leazes Road site on the north bank of the Wear is renovated.
+Two colleges previously based at the Queen's Campus in Stockton-on-Tees relocated to Durham over 2017–2018, and the 17th college, South College, opened in September 2020.
+Once the renovations to Hild Bede are complete, it is planned that Rushford Court will become Durham's 18th college, while a 19th college will be constructed next to Hild Bede on the Leazes Road site..

-University of Lancaster
+Lancaster University

-The University of Lancaster is defined by its royal charter to be a collegiate university.
+Lancaster University is defined by its royal charter to be a collegiate university.
 It has nine colleges, eight of which are for undergraduate students and one – Graduate College – which is for postgraduate students.
 The undergraduate colleges consist of: Bowland; Cartmel; County; Furness; Fylde; Grizedale; Lonsdale and Pendle, all of which have their own bars with different themes.
 The undergraduate colleges were founded between 1964 (when the university was established) and 1974, with Graduate College being added in 1992.

 All students and staff at Lancaster are college members.
 Colleges are independent of university education, instead providing on-campus accommodation, social events and sporting teams.
 Undergraduate students must choose from one of the eight undergraduate colleges; on-campus accommodation is usually a key factor in this choice.
-Postgraduate students are always assigned to the Graduate college, whereas staff members may choose any college.
+Postgraduate students are always assigned to Graduate College, whereas staff members may choose any college.
 Students must pay a college membership fee.
 There is a programme of inter-college sports, with the winner being awarded the Carter Shield.